ousiax/ousiax.github.io/_posts/2017-11-12-understanding-the-linux-kernel-01.md

 ### 1.6.7 Process Management

 Unix makes a neat distinction between the process and the program it is executing.
-To that end, the `fork()` and `exit()` system calls are used respectively to create a new process and to terminate it, while an `exec()`-like system call is invoked to load a new program.
+To that end, the `fork( )` and `exit( )` system calls are used respectively to create a new process and to terminate it, while an `exec( )`-like system call is invoked to load a new program.
 After such a system call has been executed, the process resumes execution with a brand new address space containing the loaded program.

-The process that invoked a `fork()` is the *prarent* while the new process is its *child*.
+The process that invoked a `fork( )` is the *prarent* while the new process is its *child*.
 Parents and children can find each other because the data structure describing each process includes a pointer to its immediate parent and pointers to all its children.

-A naive implementation of the `fork()` would require both the parent's data and the parent's code to be dumplicated and assign the copies to the child.
+A naive implementation of the `fork( )` would require both the parent's data and the parent's code to be dumplicated and assign the copies to the child.
 This would be quite time-consuming.
 Current kernels that can rely on hardware paging units follow the Copy-On-Write approach, which defers page duplication until the last moment (i.e., until the parent or the child is required to write into a page).

-The `exit()` system call terminates a process.
+The `exit( )` system call terminates a process.
 The kernel handles this system call by releasing the resources owned by the process and sending the parent process a `SIGCHLD` signal, which is ignored by default.

-##### 1.6.7.1 Zombie processes
+#### 1.6.7.1 Zombie processes

 How can a parent inquire about termination of its children?
-The `wait()` systemc all allows a process to wait unitl one of its children terminates; it return the process ID (PID) of the terminated child.
+The `wait( )` systemc all allows a process to wait unitl one of its children terminates; it return the process ID (PID) of the terminated child.

 When executing this system call, the kernel checks whether a child has alreadly terminated.
-A special *zombie* process state is introducred to respesent terminated processes: a process remains in that state until its parent process executes a `wait()` system call on it.
+A special *zombie* process state is introducred to respesent terminated processes: a process remains in that state until its parent process executes a `wait( )` system call on it.
 The system call handler extracts some data about resource usage has been collected.
-In no child process has already terminated when the `wait()` system call is executed, the kernel usually puts the process in a wait state until a child terminates.
+In no child process has already terminated when the `wait( )` system call is executed, the kernel usually puts the process in a wait state until a child terminates.

-It's a good practice for the kernel to keep around informantion on a child process until the parent issues its `wait()` call, but suppose the parent process terminates without issuing that call?
+It's a good practice for the kernel to keep around informantion on a child process until the parent issues its `wait( )` call, but suppose the parent process terminates without issuing that call?
 The information takes up valuable memory slots that could be used to serve living processes.
 For example, many shells allow the user to start a command in the background and then log out.
 The process that is running the command shell terminates, but its children continue their execution.

 The solution lies in a special system process called *init* that is created during system intialization.
 When a process terminates, the kernel changes the appropriate process descriptor pointers of all the existing children of the terminates process to make them become children of *init*.
-This process monitors the execution of all its children and routinely issues `wait()` system calls, whose side effect is to get rid of all zombies.
+This process monitors the execution of all its children and routinely issues `wait( )` system calls, whose side effect is to get rid of all zombies.

-##### 16.7.2 Process groups and login sessions
+#### 1.6.7.2 Process groups and login sessions

 Modern Unix operating systems introduce the notion of *process groups* to represent a "job" abstraction.
 For example, in order to execute the command line: